akirasy/almost-steamOS/README.md

 The whole gaming experience, packages and games belongs to Steam.

 ## Idea
 Using a minimal [DebianOS](https://www.debian.org/distrib/) as a base, and then install steam together with associated software that commonly used alongside steam.<br>
 Steam client full-screen mode is also quite good.
 It includes basic `logout-reboot-shutdown` operation and a `web-browser`.<br>
 It's almost-steamOS.
 I've tried it on my desktop for quite a while.
 It works and I'm satisfied.

+## Sneak peek
+Check out the screenshot folder.

 ## Installation

 ### 0. Pre-requisites
 - Debian usb stick or iso file.
 [Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-dvd/)
 > Please use the DVD type.
 This is required to use as offline repository.
 - Empty USB stick to transer git files.

 ### 1. Install these to your system
 - Minimal [Debian Buster](https://www.debian.org/distrib/)
 - Graphic card driver

 ### 2. Copy files to your target system
 - Do git clone
 ```